 The Drury Leadership Collaborative, formerly the Center for Nonprofit Leadership, advances the vision of the College of Graduate Studies in developing responsible leaders who aspire to thrive within their professions and service activities.
 The Leadership Collaborative is home to graduate-level academic programs, events, and initiatives that support leadership development through the integration of theoretical and practical knowledge.

-The Drury Nonprofit Leadership Virtual Conference brings together industry leaders for one of the largest continuing education and networking opportunities of nonprofit professionals in the state.
+The Drury Nonprofit Leadership Conference brings together industry leaders for one of the largest continuing education and networking opportunities of nonprofit professionals in the state.

 The Drury Leadership Collaborative is led by Dr. Lori Slater.
 Dr. Slater has been with Drury University as a full-time faculty member in the School of Education and Child Development since 2017.
 Prior to entering the field of education, she spent many years in San Diego in the hospitality field, and several years in Nevada in the mortgage industry.
 Her time in education has included teaching in a high school classroom, providing mentorship at a school district level, working for a state department of education, providing professional learning to teachers and administrators, and teaching undergraduate and graduate courses.